-It started with time, compassion and a will to help others by serving homeless people experiencing grief, loss, and trauma.
-On his 58th birthday, Father Claude DuTeil was sitting outside a storefront in Chinatown when he decided to start a conversation with unsheltered individuals by offering them peanut butter sandwiches and coffee.
-As someone who had experienced alcoholism and depression, Fr.
-DuTeil recognized the need for more integrated clinical intervention.
+Our story began as a volunteer-driven movement to help those living on Oahu’s streets.
+On his 58th birthday, Father Claude DuTeil was sitting outside a Chinatown storefront where he sparked conversations with unsheltered individuals by offering them peanut butter sandwiches and coffee.
+Having experienced alcoholism and depression, Fr.
+DuTeil saw the need for more integrated clinical intervention.
 He knew that people wanting help could only achieve progress by working through it together, as a community.
 He was sowing the seeds of compassion that eventually grew to become IHS.

 With the help of Hawaii community organizations, businesses, the faith-based community and government, Fr.
 DuTeil opened IHS’ first drop-in service center on Smith Street.
-The center was open 7-days a week and saw an average of 60 people each day.
+The center was open every day and welcomed 60 people each day.

 1982 – IHS is incorporated as a 501c3, private, non-profit agency.

 IHS changed locations frequently after opening its drop-in service center.
-With the help of city and federal funding, 350 Sumner Street was built expressly for IHS to provide respite and access to shelter, meals and other services.
-Sumner was able to shelter up to 250 to 300 single men, women and/or families per night.
-With wide-spread public support, churches, multiple businesseses, and restaurants began taking turns to cook and serve an average 3,600 to 4,800 meals per week.
+With the help of Mayor Fasi’s administration, City & County of Honolulu and federal funding, 350 Sumner Street was built to provide respite and access to shelter, meals and other services.
+Sumner was able to shelter up to 250 to 300 single men, women and/or families every night.
+With wide-spread public support, churches, multiple businesseses, and restaurants took turns in the kitchen and served an average 3,600 to 4,800 meals per week.

 1990 – Fr.
 Claude DuTeil leaves IHS and passes his legacy onto new leadership.

 Fr.
-DuTeil achieved so much while battling alcoholism, depression, and later complications due to Parkinson’s disease.
-He and his family moved to Argyle, Texas, in 1993 to retire.
+DuTeil achieved so much while battling alcoholism and depression.
+He developed Parkinson’s disease later in life and he and his family moved to Argyle, Texas, in 1993 to retire.
 Fr.
 DuTeil passed away on January 23, 1997.

-With the help of Mayor Jeremy Harris’ Administration and with financial support from The Harry and Jeanette Weinberg Foundation, IHS fulfilled Fr.
-DuTeil’s vision of opening a separate shelter that solely served women and families with children.
+With the help of Mayor Jeremy Harris’ Administration and financial support from The Harry and Jeanette Weinberg Foundation, IHS fulfilled Fr.
+DuTeil’s vision of opening a separate shelter For women and families.

 Providing homeless outreach and a weekly drop-in service center at the Waialua Community Service Center in Haleiwa.